Archaeological Field School at Nemea, June 28 - August 6, 2011

 An opportunity for undergraduate students to participate in archaeological research in Greece and receive academic credit from the UCB Classics Department (CL N172A).
 No experience or prerequisites required – only a desire to learn.

-Through this Field School students will participate primarily in museum study in Greece at the site of Nemea and the Classical Sanctuary of Zeus.
+Through this Field School students will participate in field research, excavation and museum study in Greece at the site of Nemea and the Classical Sanctuary of Zeus.
 Through extensive travel and hands-on work, students will learn all major elements of methodology and analysis currently used in classical archaeology.

 The primary goal is to teach practical archaeological skills in a real research environment while gaining an understanding of the material culture of Greece throughout various periods of its prehistory and history.
 Students will participate in a variety of field techniques and research methodologies including when appropriate: regional and site survey and sampling, geo-physical testing and mapping, field excavation, stratigraphic analysis, written, graphic and photographic recording of data and finds, cleaning and conservation of finds, scientific and stylistic pottery analysis, cataloguing, and presentation of research results through collection and exhibition management.